 Taxi drivers - Hackney carriage and private hire.
 Some are owners of the vehicles, some rent them from vehicle owners and there are other arrangements.
-Some drivers have already invested in wheelchair accessible vehicles, and the there are two vehicles of the type recommended already in the hackney carriage fleet.
-They are likely to find more competition for their vehicles.
-Additionally some hackney carriage drivers have paid significant sums (thought to be as much as £50k) for a licensed hackney carriage and any increase in the availability of licences, particularly in significant numbers, may potentially decrease the value of their investment.
 There has been a reduction in the number of drivers following the covid pandemic, although a recent recruitment campaign is seeing increasing numbers of people apply for licences.
 Twenty drivers have passed the Knowledge and Safeguarding test - the pre-cursor to the application - in the two months prior to writing.